Ceres Power (LON:CWR) Trading Down 38.5% – Here’s Why

-Separately, Berenberg Bank reiterated a “buy” rating and issued a GBX 650 ($8.18) price target on shares of Ceres Power in a report on Wednesday, January 29th.
+Separately, Berenberg Bank restated a “buy” rating and set a GBX 650 ($8.21) target price on shares of Ceres Power in a research note on Wednesday, January 29th.

 Ceres is a leading developer of clean energy technology: electrolysis for the creation of green hydrogen and fuel